yyou12/yyou12/README.md

 ```

 ### Compile the executable binary
-Note that: we use the `go module` for package management, the previous `go path` is deprecated.
+Note that we use the `go module` for package management, the previous `go path` is deprecated.
 ```console
 $ git clone git@github.com:openshift/openshift-tests-private.git
 $ cd openshift-tests-private/